How to Choose an MCP App Framework in 2026 (April 2026)

 }

 This separation matters.
 If you hardcode against one host’s API, you’ll rewrite when you need to support another.
-A portable base with opt-in extensions saves that work.
+With 12 major launch partners already building MCP Apps (Figma, Asana, Slack, Salesforce, Canva, and others), cross-host portability is a real requirement, not a theoretical one.

 3. Testing Infrastructure